 DARPA’s program manager for Insect Allies, Blake Bextine, pushed back on the Science article, saying the program is solely for peaceful purposes, has been reviewed by government agencies responsible for agricultural safety and has multiple layers of safeguards built into the research protocols, including total containment of the insects.

-“I don’t think that the public needs to be worried.
-I don’t think that the international community needs to be worried," Bextine told The Washington Post.
+“I don’t think that the public needs to be worried,” Bextine told The Washington Post.
+“I don’t think that the international community needs to be worried.”

-“I think anytime you’re developing a new and revolutionary technology, there is that potential for dual-use capability.
-But that is not what we are doing.
+“I think anytime you’re developing a new and revolutionary technology, there is that potential for dual-use capability,” Bextine said.
+“But that is not what we are doing.
 We are delivering positive traits to plants.
 We’re focused on that positive goal.
-We want to make sure we ensure food security, because food security is national security in our eyes," Bextine said.
+We want to make sure we ensure food security, because food security is national security in our eyes.”

 Bextine said there are multiple layers of protection to ensure that this technology does not have unintended ecological effects.
-He also said that the program is not targeting the germline cells of plants and thus would not lead to heritable traits.
+He also said that the program is not targeting the germ-line cells of plants and thus would not lead to heritable traits.
 The DARPA goal is to find a way to make a temporary, beneficial modification to plants in a single growing season.

 This research may never bear fruit.
 That’s the norm for most DARPA projects.
-The agency, famous for its key role in laying the foundation for the Internet half a century ago, typically funds research with a low probability of success but a potentially huge pay-off.
+The agency, famous for its key role in laying the foundation for the Internet half a century ago, typically funds research with a low probability of success but a potentially huge payoff.

 Food security is a major issue not likely to vanish anytime in the coming decades, as a more crowded planet experiences climate change, pollution, loss of biodiversity and the surging demand for food and water.
 Crop warfare is another concern.
 In ancient times, armies burned fields as a strategic element of conquest.
-In today’s world the threats could include the distribution of natural pathogens or something engineered in a laboratory.
+In today’s world, the threats could include the distribution of natural pathogens or something engineered in a laboratory.

 DARPA’s description of Insect Allies touts the rapid-response feature of the concept.

 “National security can be quickly jeopardized by naturally occurring threats to the crop system, including pathogens, drought, flooding, and frost, but especially by threats introduced by state or non-state actors,” the DARPA website states.
-“Insect Allies seeks to mitigate the impact of these incursions by applying targeted therapies to mature plants with effects that are expressed at relevant timescales— namely, within a single growing season. "
+“Insect Allies seeks to mitigate the impact of these incursions by applying targeted therapies to mature plants with effects that are expressed at relevant time scales — namely, within a single growing season. "

 She said the use of insects as a key feature of the program is particularly alarming, because insects could be deployed cheaply and surreptitiously by malevolent actors.

-“In our opinion the justifications are not clear enough.
+“In our opinion, the justifications are not clear enough.
 For example, why do they use insects?
 They could use spraying systems,” Voeneky said.
 “To use insects as a vector to spread diseases is a classical bioweapon.”

-James Stack, a plant pathologist at Kansas State University who is serving on the advisory panel of the Insect Allies project, said the alarm sounded by the Science article is unfounded.
+James Stack, a plant pathologist at Kansas State University who is on the advisory panel of the Insect Allies project, said the alarm sounded by the Science article is unfounded.

-“It’s nowhere near the application stage.
-This is to determine if this approach is viable or not.
-I don’t understand the level of concern raised in this paper, and to jump ahead and accuse DARPA of using this as a screen to develop biological weapons is outrageous," Stack said.
+“It’s nowhere near the application stage,” Stack said.
+“This is to determine if this approach is viable or not.
+I don’t understand the level of concern raised in this paper, and to jump ahead and accuse DARPA of using this as a screen to develop biological weapons is outrageous.”

-He went on: “There’s risk inherent in life and you just have to manage it well.
-And I think as we move into a more crowded planet it’s going to put increasing demands on our food systems, our water systems.
-We’re going to need all the tools in the tool box that we possibly have.”
+He continued: “I think as we move into a more crowded planet, it’s going to put increasing demands on our food systems, our water systems.
+We’re going to need all the tools in the toolbox that we possibly have.”

-“If this program is acceptable, and we decide this technology is something we want to move forward with, why would we use any other technology for anything?” he said.
+“If this program is acceptable and we decide this technology is something we want to move forward with, why would we use any other technology for anything?” he said.
 “If this technology works, almost by definition, national governments will not be able to control its spread.”

 The research is still in its initial phase, Bextine said.
-The first major achievement is the demonstration that an aphid can infect a mature corn plant with a modified virus containing a gene that creates flourescence.
+The first major achievement is the demonstration that an aphid can infect a mature corn plant with a modified virus containing a gene that creates fluorescence.